-It’s best to start training your puppy as soon as possible, ideally when they are between eight and twelve weeks old.
+It’s best to start puppy training as soon as possible, ideally when they are between eight and twelve weeks old.
 Start exposing them to new sights and sounds as soon as they’re able to leave the house after their vaccinations.

 What are some common mistakes to avoid when training a puppy?

 Some common mistakes include punishing your puppy for bad behaviour, inconsistent training, and not socialising your puppy enough.
 Other mistakes that typically occur include switching treats too often, changing basic commands, and not giving your puppy enough exercise.
 Puppies will always have a lot of energy, if you feel as if your dog never listens or is hyperactive at home, try taking them out for a walk prior to training them for the day.

 How can I make training sessions more fun for my puppy?

 Incorporating play and games into training sessions can make them more enjoyable for your puppy.
 You can also use treats and positive reinforcement to make training a positive experience.